|

 Domville, Dan Huber, Brittney Kelly, Liz Rebhun

 and Lara Seltz.
-NAI

 medal winners were Leandra Chisholm, Erin Dauson, Jenny